-The project management triangle is comprised of three project constraints or boundaries: time, scope, and cost.
-The best product companies understand that flexibility is often required on at least one of these boundaries.
-As needs and objectives evolve, knowing which boundary is flexible lets you adapt seamlessly without affecting your ability to deliver a successful product.
+In agile app development, the project management triangle is comprised of three project constraints time, scope, and cost.
+The best mobile app development companies understand that flexibility is often required in at least one of these boundaries.
+As needs and objectives evolve, knowing which is flexible lets product teams adapt seamlessly without affecting your ability to deliver a successful mobile product.

 For other projects, time may not be the most important aspect.
 If your business goals dictate that the product needs a certain amount of features and functionalities or needs to be developed within a particular budget, time will be the flexible boundary.

-When time or budget are rigid, scope is where the flexibility needs to lie.
-There is nothing wrong with having to scale back features and functionalities; on the contrary, going to market with a minimum viable product and following a rapid and frequent delivery model allows you to collect data and use learnings to add value to users on a continuing basis.
-It’s also a good way to prove concepts in the market, which can be used to create a business case for additional budget/funding from stakeholders.
+When time or budget are rigid, the scope is the flexible constraint.
+There is nothing wrong with having to scale back features and functionalities; on the contrary, going to market with a minimum viable product (MVP) and following a rapid and frequent delivery model allows you to collect data and use insights to add value to users on an ongoing basis.
+There are significant benefits to choosing an iterative, agile development process over an all-or-nothing approach, like building a business case for additional budget or funding from stakeholders.

-If there is scope creep or project scope increases but timeline is rigid, budget needs to become the flexible boundary.
-When more resources are required to deliver and more features and functionalities are requested for the product, budget changes.
+If there is scope creep or project scope increases but the timeline is rigid, the budget needs to become the flexible boundary.
+When more resources, more features, and more functionalities are required then the budget must be able to accommodate those changes.

-While there are variations in the way agile development is practiced, a foundational aspect is the ability to adapt and respond to changes without losing velocity.
+While there are variations in every agile development process, a foundational aspect of agile methodology is the ability to adapt and respond to changes without losing velocity.
 To achieve this, flexibility is a necessity.

-In an ideal world, you wouldn’t need to be flexible on time, scope, or budget.
-But failing to account for the fact that you might have to bend as products evolve or new needs arise is very risky; if something does change, there is no contingency plan that allows you to deliver a market-ready product.
+In an ideal world, agile development projects wouldn’t need flexible time, scope, or budget constraints.
+However, failing to account for the fact that product teams might have to bend as products evolve or new needs arise is very risky; if something does change, there is no contingency plan that allows the team to deliver a market-ready product.

 Enter flexibility.
-You have identified which of the project boundaries is flexible, which allows you to adapt without losing velocity.
+By identifying which project boundary is flexible, product teams can adapt without losing velocity.
 Consider the following scenario:

 You have identified that scope is your flexible boundary.
 You know which features and functionalities are critical for your minimum viable product, and there are others on the product roadmap that are highly desired and nice to have.
-You prioritize tasks accordingly using the MoSCoW technique (Must have, Should have, Could have, Won’t Have), aiming for a particular number of features/functionalities.
-But, you have accounted for the fact that if there are issues, you can scale back and still have the capacity to deliver your minimum viable product within the other two boundaries.
+You prioritize tasks accordingly using the MoSCoW technique (must have, should have, could have, won’t Have), aiming for a particular number of features/functionalities.
+But, you have accounted for the fact that if there are issues, you can scale back and still have the capacity to deliver your MVP within the other two boundaries.
 As a result, if there is a snag, you are now able to focus resources on the critical aspects of the project and save lower priorities for future releases.

 The same principle applies to time and budget.
 If you plan for the possibility that things may not go as planned, you are able to adapt.

 Ultimately, flexibility is at the basis of a truly agile development methodology.
-Identifying where your flexibility lies, accounting for it in your project plan, and building it into your development process will allow you to adapt to changes and still have the ability to deliver a successful product.
+Identifying where your flexibility lies, accounting for it in your project plan, and building it into the agile development process will allow you to adapt to changes and still have the ability to deliver a successful product.